 “I think law school really valorizes grades and academic achievement, but the commitment to pro bono or social justice work is so important,” Silverstein said.
 “It’s the moral fabric of our society to help others in need and seek justice so we really need a separate time to recognize and celebrate students who do that work.”

 One of the students recognized was Nikayla Johnson ’22, who also graduated with a Social Justice Lawyering Concentration, which prepares students for careers in public service.
 She helped parents facing child custody issues, advocated for prisoners to get reduced sentences, and conducted parole consultations for people serving life in prison, through her work with numerous UC Law SF programs and clinics.

 Johnson urged her fellow students to continue helping those on the margins of society, “I stand before you all today to make a call to action.
 I implore you to do all that you can for our forgotten and left-behind peers.”

-For those not pursuing a career in public service, these programs instill values that future lawyers can take with them into the business world, said UC Hastings Professor Alina Ball, “It’s nice to see students with a social justice commitment staking out a place for themselves in corporate and big law firms while doing pro bono work.”
-Ball founded the Social Enterprise and Economic Empowerment Clinic at UC Hastings, which works with businesses and nonprofits on social and environmental missions.
+For those not pursuing a career in public service, these programs instill values that future lawyers can take with them into the business world, said UC Law SF Professor Alina Ball, “It’s nice to see students with a social justice commitment staking out a place for themselves in corporate and big law firms while doing pro bono work.”
+Ball founded the Social Enterprise and Economic Empowerment Clinic at UC Law SF, which works with businesses and nonprofits on social and environmental missions.

 Rosamaria Cavalho ’22, who won a post-graduate fellowship to work with East Bay Community Law Center, predicted her classmates will build on their public-interest experiences and use their law degrees to make a positive difference, “I am so proud of each and every one of us and cannot wait to see all of the amazing change we facilitate and create in this world now armed with a law school degree.”